Itapit/HexGuard/README.md

 ---

 ## Contact
-For any questions or contributions, feel free to reach out!
+For questions or contributions, reach out at ItamarDavid90@gmail.com.